-Several approaches are used to investigate and predict the complex issue of drug-induced transporter inhibition.
-The topic is widely described in in vitro assays, but the translational information to patients is questioned because the inhibition is mainly tested with prototypical and not clinically relevant substrates (Belzer et al., 2013; Martínez-Guerrero and Wright, 2013; Izumi et al., 2015; Pedersen et al., 2017; Koide et al., 2018).
-In the liver, several pharmacokinetic models describe how transporter inhibition modifies the drug clearances (CLs) across these transporters to explain and predict the modified systemic concentrations induced by inhibitors (Watanabe et al., 2010; Yoshida et al., 2012; Patilea-Vrana and Unadkat, 2016, 2018; Benet et al., 2018a,b).
+Several approaches are used to investigate and predict the complex issue of druginduced transporter inhibition.
+The topic is widely described in in vitro assays but the translational information to patients is questioned because the inhibition is mainly tested with prototypical and not clinically relevant substrates (Belzer et al., 2013; Martinez-Guerrero and Wright, 2013; Izumi et al., 2015; Koide et al., 2017; Pedersen et al., 2017).
+In the liver, several pharmacokinetic models describe how transporter inhibition modifies the drug clearances across these transporters to explain and predict the modified systemic concentrations induced by inhibitors (Watanabe et al., 2010; Yoshida et al., 2012; Patilea-Vrana and Unadkat, 2016; Benet et al., 2018a; Benet et al., 2018b; Patilea-Vrana and Unadkat, 2018).
 Another approach of drug-induced transporter inhibition relies on liver imaging (Langer, 2016; Tournier et al., 2018).
-Liver imaging estimates concentrations that should be high enough for drugs targeting hepatocytes but low enough to avoid cell injury when the target is extrahepatic (Chu et al., 2013; Dollery, 2013;

-This work was supported by the Swiss National Foundation [Grant 126030]. https://doi.org/10.1124/dmd.118.084624.
-Guo et al., 2018).
-Pharmacokinetic models of liver images acquired over time estimate transfer rates and CLs between two compartments of the liver, as well as liver area under the curve (AUC) (Ali et al., 2018; Bauer et al., 2018a; Caillé et al., 2018; Kaneko et al., 2018; Leporq et al., 2018).
-Some of these studies suggest that liver concentrations might be more altered than systemic concentrations when inhibitors such as rifampicin (RIF) are concomitantly substrates of uptake transporters and decrease bile excretion rates (v{bile}) (Patilea-Vrana and Unadkat, 2016, 2018; Benet et al., 2018a; Kaneko et al., 2018).
-To detect transporter-mediated drug-drug interactions, imaging analyzes whether a potential inhibitor modifies the liver distribution of a transporter-specific tracer or magnetic resonance contrast agent (Langer, 2016).
+Liver imaging estimates concentrations which should be high enough for drugs targeting hepatocytes but low enough to avoid cell injury when the target is extrahepatic (Chu et al., 2013; Dollery, 2013; Guo et al., 2018).
+Pharmacokinetic models of liver images acquired over time estimate transfer rates and clearances between 2 compartments of the liver, as well as liver area-under-the curve (AUC{liver}) (Ali et al., 2018; Bauer et al., 2018a; Caille et al., 2018; Kaneko et al., 2018; Leporg et al., 2018).
+Some of these studies suggest that liver concentrations might be more altered than systemic concentrations when inhibitors such as rifampicin are concomitantly substrates of uptake transporters and decrease bile excretion rates (Patilea-Vrana and Unadkat, 2016; Benet et al., 2018a; Kaneko et al., 2018; Patilea-Vrana and Unadkat, 2018).
+To detect transporter-mediated drug-drug interactions, imaging analyses whether a potential inhibitor modifies the liver distribution of a transporter-specific tracer or MR contrast agent (Langer, 2016).
 These compounds are designated usually as imaging probe substrates.